 Mae Nicolaou

-Both processes always remain tied to the limitations and materiality of the human body.
-Her works can be read as embodied forms rather than visual representations, due to both the physical activity required to make them and the indexical traces of human culture they possess.
+Both processes remain tied to the limitations and materiality of the human body.
+Her works can be read as embodied forms rather than visual representations, due to both the physical activity required to make them and the indexical traces of human culture they carry.
 With a reliance on lived experience, the very make-up of these traces turns on marking difference.
 These deliberate processes, developed specifically for her practice, enable her to activate her thoughts and ideas.

 Studio image taken by Holly Keogh, 2025